SheldonFam/chatbot-widget-be/README.md

    copy ..\.env.template .env
    ```

-   Then edit `.env` and add your OpenAI API key.
+   Then edit `.env` and add your GOOGLE API key.

 3. **Run the server:**
    ```bash